-Donald Trump Rallies Evangelicals in Florida--'We Have God on Our Side'
+Donald Trump Rallies Evangelicals in Florida: 'We Have God on Our Side'

 President Donald Trump launched the Evangelicals for Trump coalition in South Florida on Friday, earning cheers from faithful supporters.

-“I really do believe we have God on our side, I believe that … or there would have been no way we could have won, right?”
+“I really do believe we have God on our side.
+I believe that … or there would have been no way we could have won, right?”
 Trump said.

 The president delivered a faith-filled speech to a crowd of evangelical supporters gathered at El Rey Jesus Church.
 Rev. Billy Graham’s son Franklin Graham, his daughter Cissie Graham Lynch, Dr. James Dobson and his wife Shirley, Pastor Robert Jeffress, and other prominent voices in the evangelical movement also attended the event.